Return to list Post a new post

 While I was learning about this year’s competition system and cases, I accidentally saw that there were a large number of people posting on a certain knowledge platform asking for team formation...
 There are still 20 days left to register and I am really worried about everyone when I submitted my entry plan.
 When I participated, it took at least more than a month for my team to write the preliminary report

-Hongkong-L'Oreal Business Competition Brandstorm Hong Kong Champion Strategy
+Hong kong-L'Oreal Business Competition Brandstorm Hong Kong Champion Strategy

 We were the champions of the L'Oreal Business Competition Brandstorm Hong Kong. , get a ticket to Paris

 In the summer of 2013, we won the L'Oreal Brandstorm Hong Kong Championship and flew to Paris to compete with more than 40 international teams for the international championship.
-My best friend and I fulfilled our common goal and promise to go on a graduation trip to Paris.
+My best friend and I fulfilled our common goal and promise to go on a graduation Trip to Paris.

 As business students at the Chinese University of Hong Kong, our single discipline is not the most ideal combination, but the three of us have had many collaborative projects and other business competitions, and have long formed a tacit understanding of efficient execution and cooperation.
 At the same time, because we don't have an engineering background, we have to work harder when doing scientific research.